Exit Strategies Every Real Estate Investor Should Know in 2026

 2. 1031 Exchange (Tax-Deferred Swap)

-In tighter markets, keeping more capital working can be a major advantage — especially if you’re upgrading into
+A 1031 exchange allows investors to defer capital gains taxes by rolling proceeds into another like-kind property.
+In tighter markets, keeping more capital working can be a major advantage — especially if you’re upgrading into larger assets.

 - Defers capital gains taxes